Not all mashed potatoes are created equally.

 - 2 teaspoons kosher salt (more or less depending on preference)

-- Peel the potatoes and cook in the Instant Pot for 10 minutes on high pressure.
+- Cook in the Instant Pot for 10 minutes on high pressure.
 Let them naturally release for 10 more minutes.
 (If not using the Instant Pot, quarter the potatoes and boil for about 20-25 minutes until they are softened all the way through.)

 - While potatoes are cooking, combine butter and heavy cream in a small sauce pan and cook over low heat until the butter is melted.